openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Security considerations {#Security}

-## Implementation and interoperability (*Review title*)

 This specification focuses on mechanisms to carry end-user claims and accompanying metadata in JSON objects and JSON web tokens, typically as part of an OpenID Connect protocol exchange.
 Since such an exchange is supposed to take place in security sensitive use cases, implementers shall:

 * ensure end-users are authenticated using appropriately strong authentication methods, and
 * combine this specification with an appropriate security profile for OpenID Connect.

-To achieve the full security and interoperability benefits, it is important the implementation of this specification, and the underlying OpenID Connect and OAuth specifications, and selected security profile, are complete and correct.
-The OpenID Foundation provides tools that should be used to confirm that deployments behave as described in the specifications, with information available at: https://openid.net/certification/.

 ## End-user authentication